 Shrubs and trees

-Shrubs can add color and variety to the landscape and provide cover and food for wildlife; however, because of the woody material in their stems and branches, they can be a “ladder fuel,” carrying a grass fire into tree crowns which can be difficult and sometimes impossible to control.
+Shrubs can add color and variety to the landscape and provide cover and food for wildlife; however, because of the woody material in their stems and branches, they can be a “ladder fuel,” carrying a grass fire into tree crowns which can be difficult and sometimes impossible to control, which is why if you have a tree in your backyard which may pose a threat to your safety then it’s better to use the right tree removal instructions and get rid of it before an unforeseeable tragedy occurs.
 To reduce fire risk, plant only widely separated, low-growing, nonresinous varieties and do not plant them directly beneath windows or vents or where fire can spread under wooden decks.
 Do not plant shrubs under trees or use them to screen propane tanks, firewood piles or other flammable materials.
 Mow grasses low around shrubs, prune dead stems annually and remove the lower branches and suckers from species such as Gambel oak.

 Trees provide shade and verticality to the landscape design, but can be a significant source of fuel if they do burn.
 If you do plant trees, plant deciduous trees that do not burn well and be sure to rake up dead leaves in the fall.
 If you plant evergreens, plan their placement carefully.
 Do not plant trees near structures and leave plenty of room between trees to allow for their growth allowing at least 10 feet between the edges of the tree crowns when the tree reaches its mature size.
 As the tree grows, prune branches to a height of 10 feet above the ground but do not over prune the crowns at one time.
 Trees such as Colorado blue spruce naturally branch to the ground and exhibit a full growth habit.
 Limit the use of these trees in the defensible space.